forseti-security/forseti-security/_docs/quickstarts/scanner/index.md

   1. Run Scanner for your rules file location:

-     1. If you're using a rules file stored in Google Cloud Storage, such as gs://my-bucket-name/rules/rules.yaml, run the following command:

         ```bash
-        $ forseti_scanner --rules "gs://my-bucket-name/rules/rules.yaml"
+        $ forseti_scanner --rules RULES_LOCATION
         ```

+     1. If you're using a rules file stored locally, the `--rules` flag will correspond to the local path of that rules file.

-     1. If you're using a rules file stored on Google Cloud Storage, such as `gs://my-project-id/rules/rules.yaml`, run the following command where `RULES_PATH` is the location of your rules file in the project, and `PROJECT_ID` is the project ID in which the rules file is stored:
+     1. If you're using a rules file stored in Google Cloud Storage, the `--rules` flag will be something like `gs://my-bucket-name/rules/rules.yaml`.

-        ```bash
-        $ forseti_scanner --rules RULES_PATH.yaml --input_bucket PROJECT_ID
-        ```

   1. By default, Forseti Scanner saves the CSV output to a temporary location.
   To specify an output location, add the following flag to the command